 What exactly is AI?

-For the purposes of marketing in 2020, artificial intelligence is a way to outsource low-level, high-volume information gathering to a machine.
+For the purposes of marketing today, artificial intelligence is a way to outsource low-level, high-volume information gathering to a machine.
 It analyzes and organizes consumer behavior data and either provides actionable analytics (this person lives in Denver and is gluten-restricted), or acts on those analytics (here are gluten-free tortilla chips we are selling in your area).
 It uses deep learning to determine patterns and find meaning in them without human bias (and without costly, time-consuming human analysis).

 Sephora uses AI to personalize experiences.